 Hal Higdon: Triathlon 2 Training Program: This Triathlon 2 Training Program is designed for runners who would like to test their fitness in a triathlon by adding swimming and cycling to their workout routines.
 It assumes a moderately high level of fitness, certainly an ability to finish 5-K or 10-K races if not marathons.
 It can prepare you to participate in sprint triathlons, those shorter than the Olympic distances: 1500 swim, 40-K bike, 10-K run.
+If your main goal in embracing the triathlon is fitness vs. competition, take a look first at my Triathlon 1 program.
 Each day I will send you an email telling you how to work out and offering training advice.
 For more information, visit my website: halhigdon.com.

 Cycle for 45 minutes, then strength train for another 15 or so minutes more.
 The easiest way to do this is to work out in a gym, assuming that you have access to one.
 Do your pedaling on an exercise bike, then shift to those shiny, steel machines to pump some iron.

 Today's swim and run should be done as a continuous workout, pausing briefly between the two segments to don shoes and change clothes.
 Make the transition exactly as you might in a triathlon, although don't be in too much of a rush.